DIDSR/VICTRE_DM_ROIs/README.md

 Data organization
 -----------------
-The VICTRE ROI patches for digital mammography for the four breast density categories (extremely dense, heterogenously dense, scattered density, and fatty) are available in the four folders.
+The VICTRE ROI patches and locations for digital mammography for the four breast density categories (extremely dense, heterogenously dense, scattered density, and fatty) are available in the four folders.
 Each folder contains gzipped files with ROI patches for signal absent and signal present phantoms.
 Two types of signals were inserted - microcalcification cluster and spiculated mass.

 Gzip files can be extracted using WinZip on Windows or from the command line in Linux with $tar -xvzf gzip-filename.